wordpress-mobile/WordPress-Android/WordPress/src/androidTest/java/org/wordpress/android/README.md

 When you add a new test, you may need to add new screens, methods, and flows.
 When writing these I encourage you to check `support/WPSupportUtils.java` for additional code to reuse to automate the task.
 Our tests are also used to generate screenshots and a lot of useful helper functions are made available through that auxillary file.
-Wherever possible, avoid the use of a string to select a UI element on the screen, the use of other identifiers such as id or content description is preferable and should be used where possible, even if that means adding it to a UI element that might be missing the appropriate field.
+Wherever possible, avoid the use of a string to select a UI element on the screen; the use of other identifiers such as id or content description is preferable and should be used where possible, even if that means adding it to a UI element that might be missing the appropriate field.
    This ensures tests can be run regardless of the device language.